alireza-soltaninezhad/September_First_Telegram_Bot/README.md

 ## About The Project

 September First's Appointment Bot is a Telegram bot aimed at streamlining the appointment-making process.
-It allows users to schedule appointments for various services including consultation for immigration and document verification.
+It allows users to schedule appointments for various services including consultation for immigration and document checking.

 Developed using Python, this bot integrates seamlessly with Google's APIs and various database options.